ferram4/Ferram-Aerospace-Research/README.md

 Install by merging the GameData folder in the zip with the GameData folder in your KSP install Multiple copies of ModuleManager will cause issues; make sure you are using MM 2.0.5 or higher

-ModuleManager and 000_Toolbar are REQUIRED for FAR to work properly.
-Failing to copy these over will result in strange errors.
+ModuleManager is REQUIRED for FAR to work properly.
+Failing to copy this over will result in strange errors.

 ----------------------------------------------------------
 ---------------- LEARNING TO FLY WITH FAR ----------------